nilscox/expect/README.md

-This is a monorepo including some tools to make assertions.
+This is a monorepo providing some tools to make assertions.

-It's purpose was mostly to learn how to implement this kind of library, but also to improve the readability of [another project](https://github.com/nilscox/shakala)'s tests, and most importantly... to have fun!

 The library is made of 3 distinct packages, take a look at their respective readme for a complete API documentation.